dl805387/myKdrama/README.md

 The website will display a loading screen until server wakes up\
 \
 Backend is built with Node.js and Express.js\
-The backend will make a connection to the MySQL database\
+The backend connects to the MySQL database
 * Node.js - executes Javascript code on the server
 * Express.js - backend framework that handles HTTP requests
 * MySQL - database to hold user account information